Defent/DMS_Exile/README.md

 * Fixed an issue where static weapons would always be destroyed, ignoring other configs.
 Thanks to [second_coming](http://www.exilemod.com/profile/60-second_coming/)!
 * Disable simulation on objects imported from M3Editor.
 (Thanks to [second_coming](http://www.exilemod.com/profile/60-second_coming/) for the tip).
 * Fixed an issue where AI units would be shown in static missions if configured to do so for dynamic missions (at least at first).

-### Test Branch (Now Integrated Live):
-#### List Of new Config values:

-		DMS_SpawnMissions_Scheduled
-		DMS_AI_WP_Radius_heli
-		DMS_AI_WP_Radius_heli
-		DMS_RHeli_Height
-		DMS_RHeli_MinDistFromDrop
-		DMS_RHeli_MaxDistFromDrop
-		DMS_RHeli_MinDistFromPlayers
-		DMS_RareLootAmount
-		DMS_ReinforcementHelis

-#### April 20, 2016 (5:45 PM CST-America, RC):
-* The new "DMS_fnc_FindSafePos_InRange" function will ignore the config "DMS_UsePredefinedMissionLocations".
-* Disable simulation on objects imported from M3Editor.
-(Thanks to [second_coming](http://www.exilemod.com/profile/60-second_coming/) for the tip)

-#### April 15, 2016 (8:45 PM CST-America, RC):
-* Fixed an issue where static weapons would always be destroyed, ignoring other configs.
-Thanks to [second_coming](http://www.exilemod.com/profile/60-second_coming/)!

-#### April 15, 2016 (9:30 AM CST-America, RC):
-* Fixed script error in OnKilled EH when handling a used AI vehicle.

-#### April 14, 2016 (9:20 PM CST-America, RC):
-* Fix script error with saltflats.
-* "DMS_fnc_AddMissionToMonitor" will no longer convert given AI parameters to a list of objects, so you can now add other units to the mission (within the same group) without much issue.
-* Micro-optimizations here and there.
-* Fixed an issue with DMS_fnc_GetAllUnits such that it would return an empty list if given a list of AI objects.
-* You can now set the maximum limit of paratrooper reinforcements.
-* The pilot of the reinforcement heli should now fly away properly if configured to do so.
-* Updated group reinforcement manager for compatibility with latest syntax for paratrooper reinforcements (NOTE: UNTESTED).

-#### March 31, 2016 (6:00 PM CST-America):
-* You can now use "setVariable" to define individually on an AI vehicle its "DMS_DestructionChance".
-EG: ```_vehicle setVariable ["DMS_DestructionChance",100];``` to always destroy a vehicle when its crew is dead.
-* "DMS_DestructionChance" values are defaulted to "DMS_AI_destroyStaticWeapon_chance" or "DMS_AI_destroyVehicleChance" for static or regular vehicles, respectively.
-* Optimization + code cleanup for "DMS_fnc_SpawnHeliReinforcement".

-#### March 25, 2016 (6:00 PM CST-America):
-* **NEW CONFIG VALUES:**

-		DMS_AI_WP_Radius_heli
-		DMS_AI_WP_Radius_heli
-		DMS_RHeli_Height
-		DMS_RHeli_MinDistFromDrop
-		DMS_RHeli_MaxDistFromDrop
-		DMS_RHeli_MinDistFromPlayers
-		DMS_RareLootAmount
-		DMS_ReinforcementHelis
-* DMS Version is set in the "config.cpp", and grabbed in pre-init.
-* You can now define how much rare loot to spawn.
-* Limit # of attempts in "DMS_fnc_FindSafePos" to 5000.
-* New function: DMS_fnc_FindSafePos_InRange; Uses "DMS_fnc_FindSafePos" and edits some variables to return a "safe" position within a certain area.
-* New function: DMS_fnc_GetEmptySeats; Returns all empty seats in a vehicle.
-Not used by DMS, I thought I needed it and I realized I didn't afterwards.
-* New function: DMS_fnc_HeliParatroopers_Monitor; Monitors helis/aircraft spawned for paratroopers. **NOT YET COMPLETE**
-* New function: DMS_fnc_SpawnHeliReinforcement; Spawns a heli/aircraft with paratroopers for reinforcement. **NOT YET COMPLETE**
-* New group reinforcement type: "heli_troopers".
-Changes most likely to come.
-* You can now choose whether or not to destroy or simply unlock a used AI vehicle (with a random percentage chance).
-* Slight optimizations here and there (more to come).

-#### March 1, 2016 (12:30 AM CST-America):
-* Initial Test Branch commit
-* **NEW CONFIG VALUE:** DMS_SpawnMissions_Scheduled
-* Several optimizations (mostly due to the new scripting commands introduced in 1.56)
-* You can now spawn missions in scheduled environment.

-### End "March 1, 2016" Test Branch

 #### February 19, 2016 (5:45 PM CST-America):